hallard/WeMos-TIC/README.md

 Please check Teleinfo official tasmota [documentation](https://tasmota.github.io/docs/Teleinfo/) so see how to configure your device depending on smart mater and what options you need.

+### Unofficial builds

+Tasmota team now provide unofficial build that follow developement branch, this mean you always have an up to date build with latest code available.
+Of course we added Teleinfo (ESP8266 and ESP32) builds in this process.

+And as a cherry on the cake, easy flasher tools (web version and executable one) will present these firmware so you are able to flash teleinfo firmware in less than 1 minute.
+You can check detail [here](https://github.com/Jason2866/Tasmota-specials)

 ### Berry Scripting (ESP32 Only)

 Soon you'll be able to personalize code with [Berry language](https://tasmota.github.io/docs/Berry/).
 Check out some Berry samples [here](https://github.com/arendst/Tasmota/blob/development/tasmota/berry/examples/)